ProvableHQ/leo/grammar/abnf-grammar.md

 Go to: _[circuit-construction](#user-content-circuit-construction)_;

+After primary expressions, postfix expressions have highest precedence.
+They apply to primary expressions, and recursively to postfix expressions.

+There are postfix expressions to access parts of aggregate values.
+A tuple access selects a component by index (zero-based).
+There are two kinds of array accesses: one selects a single element by index (zero-based);
+the other selects a range via two indices, the first inclusive and the second exclusive -- both are optional, the first defaulting to 0 and the second to the array length.
+A circuit access selects a member variable by name.

+Function calls are also postfix expressions.
 There are three kinds of function calls: top-level function calls, instance (i.e. non-static) member function calls, and static member function calls.
-What changes is the start, but they all end in an argument list, delimited by a closing parenthesis.
+What changes is the start, but they all end in an argument list.

 <a name="function-arguments"></a>
 ```abnf